 Most people associate intelligence with the knowledge of the world, numbers, ideas, and mechanical things.
 However, it is sad that not many people accept the knowledge of understanding other people, how to lead or follow or care for other people, or interpersonal skills of a person as intelligence.
-The talent and motivations to grasp what motivates people and how to work effectively with people is crucial for surviving and thriving in any human environment.
+The talent and motivation to grasp what motivates people and how to work effectively with people is crucial for surviving and thriving in any human environment.

-Psychologist believe that traditional tests of intelligence wrongly ignore this knowledge and talent.
+Psychologists believe that traditional tests of intelligence wrongly ignore this knowledge and talent.
 They reason that the academics who designed these tests were mainly solitary thinkers.
 However, if intelligence tests were created by politicians or businesspeople, we would see more of these tests.
-Kids gifted with this intelligence show talents for influencing others to behave in certain way, their own desirable way, to lead effectively, and to get along well with peers and adults.
-Children with this intelligence, on their daily activities are motivated in deciding what a group of kids will do next or how to settles disputes effectively.
+Kids gifted with this intelligence show talents for influencing others to behave in a certain way, their own desirable way, to lead effectively, and to get along well with peers and adults.
+Children with this intelligence, on their daily activities are motivated in deciding what a group of kids will do next or how to settle disputes effectively.
 They show peace making abilities between rivals and groups to bring them together to make the day a good day.

 Kids with interpersonal intelligence possess tremendous gifts and inspiration for understanding other kids, ability to empathize with another child who had fallen and hurt, or failed a test.
-They have a good feeling and knack for knowing what motivates other kids, what they are feeling, and how to get along with each other.
+They have a good feeling and a knack for knowing what motivates other kids, what they are feeling, and how to get along with each other.

 Later adults with such motivation and gifts can spark vast social movements.
 Some good examples are Dr. Martin Luther King, Jr., the Chinese students in Tiananmen Square, and the late leader of India, Gandhi, whose gift of nonviolent and passive resistance drove the British out of India.

 7) Interapersonal Intelligence